jessshipit/adamjonas.github.io/source/_posts/2012-07-20-buzz-word-alert-polymorphic.markdown

 ---

 ###Polymorphism###
+- Nouns are resources and polymorphism is "a geeky way of saying that different nouns can have the same verb applied to them." [(how I explained REST to my wife)](http://tomayko.com/writings/rest-to-my-wife)

-- “is the ability of objects belonging to different types to respond to method calls of the same name, each one according to an appropriate type-specific behaviour.” (wikipedia)
+- "is the ability of objects belonging to different types to respond to method calls of the same name, each one according to an appropriate type-specific behaviour." (wikipedia)
 -is a language feature that allows the same function call to be associated with different definitions during the same execution, by delaying the binding of the call to run-time. [here](http://cs.calvin.edu/curriculum/cs/214/adams/labs/10/)

 ###Some Real Life Examples###